MicrosoftDocs/bot-docs/articles/adaptive-expressions/adaptive-expressions-prebuilt-functions.md

 *Example*

-This example creates the decoded string version for this URI-encoded string:
+This example creates the decoded string version of a URI-encoded string:

 ```
 uriComponentToString('http%3A%2F%2Fcontoso.com')
 ```

-And returns the result **https://contoso.com**
+And returns the result **https://contoso.com**.

 <a name="uriHost"></a>

 ### uriHost

-Return the host value for a unified resource identifier(URI).
+Return the host value of a unified resource identifier (URI).

 ```
 uriHost('<uri>')